The New Stepfamily

 Take on new roles.

-Dr. Phil tells Ken, "Your role has been the one of peacemaker, and the problem with that is you can't choose how others feel."
+Are you often the family's peacekeeper?
+The problem with that is you can't choose how others feel.
 Stop trying to make everybody happy.
 Adjust your role.

 The only person you can control is you.

-"The greatest stress we can ever face in our life is when we're being held responsible for things we don't control," says Dr. Phil, explaining that if Emily and Brenda don't get along, they're competent, articulate, intelligent women, and they will probably work it out.
-"You've got to let people own their own feelings and emotions instead of you holding yourself responsible for them," he says.
+"The greatest stress we can ever face in our life is when we're being held responsible for things we don't control," says Dr. Phil.
+If your new spouse and your child don't get along, let them work it out.
+"You've got to let people own their own feelings and emotions instead of you holding yourself responsible for them."

 Give yourself permission to pursue your happiness, your own life and your own choices.